 - Electrocardiography (ECG): this is an essential diagnostic modality for atrial flutter.

-- Vagal maneuvers: they can be useful to determine the underlying atrial rhythm if the flutter waves do not look good.
+- Vagal maneuvers: they can help determine the underlying atrial rhythm if the flutter waves do not look good.

-- Stress test: can be used to identify atrial fibrillation induced by exercise and to evaluate the response of the ventricular rate to the activity, as well as its interaction with symptoms, including those of ischemic heart disease .
+- Stress test: can be used to identify atrial fibrillation induced by exercise and evaluate the response of the ventricular rate to the activity and its interaction with symptoms, including those of ischemic heart disease.

-- Holter Monitor: can be used to help identify arrhythmias in patients with nonspecific symptoms, identify triggers and detect associated atrial arrhythmias.
+- Holter Monitor can help identify arrhythmias in patients with nonspecific symptoms, identify triggers, and detect associated atrial arrhythmias.

 - Transthoracic echocardiography (TTE): is the preferred initial imaging modality to evaluate atrial flutter.
-You can evaluate the size of the right and left atria, as well as the size and function of the right and left ventricles.
+You can determine the size of the right and left atria and the size and function of the right and left ventricles.

-- Adenosine: This medication may be useful for diagnosing atrial flutter by transiently blocking the AV node.
+- Adenosine: This medication may help diagnose atrial flutter by blocking the AV node transiently.